Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

       you. `percentChangeAllowed` is another argument that you pass through the command line.
 * **NOTE:** As a reminder, a table of [passable arguments](#script-configuration-args) and [exposed methods](#exposed-methods-for-use) can be found below in their corresponding sections.

-## Script Configuration Args

-* `FAIL BUILD` passed with `-F` or `-failBuild`
-    * Passed as flag (no variable needed along with the flag)
-    * Specifies whether you want the build to fail (CI/CD pipeline failure) if there are benchmark comparison failures
-* `SCRIPT` passed with `-S` or `-scriptPath`
-    * Specifies the file path to your script
-* `TOKEN` passed with `-T` or `-token`
-    * Specifies your CyBench query access token
-* `REPORT` passed with `-R` or `-reportPath`
-    * Specifies the report you want to analyze and run comparisons on, this can be the path to a single report, or the path to the full report directory (in which case the most recently ran report will be used)
-* `SCOPE` passed with `-s` or `-scope`
-    * Options: `WITHIN` or `BETWEEN`
-    * Comparator gives you the ability to compare WITHIN or BETWEEN (current and previous) versions
-* `RANGE` passed with `-r` or `-range`
-    * Options: `ALL` or any Integer value
-    * You can specify the amount of values you want to compare to.
-This can be any integer, or the String `ALL` to compare against all possible values in the version.
-There is handling behind the scenes if your range is too high
-        * If it is too high, Comparator will compare against as many values as possible and treat range as `ALL`
-    * If range is `1`, then only the last value will be compared to
-        * If range is higher than 1, then the mean of the last X specified values will be taken and used for comparison
-* `METHOD` passed with `-m` or `-method`
-    * Options: `MEAN` or `SD`
-    * The comparison methods you have access to are delta methods and standard deviations methods
-        * For standard deviation methods, you can specify a `deviationsAllowed` for assertions.
-This will check to make sure the new score is within that amount of deviations from the mean of the scores being compared to
-            * `DEVIATIONS ALLOWED` passed with `-d` or `-deviationsAllowed`
-            * Options: Any Double value
-        * For delta methods, you can specify a `threshold`
-            * `THRESHOLD` passed with `-t` or `-threshold`
-            * Options: `GREATER` or `PERCENT_CHANGE`
-            * `GREATER` will be used for tests in which you want raw score comparisons and strict deltas
-            * `PERCENT_CHANGE` will be used for tests in which you want to measure the percent change of the score in comparison to the compare to scores
-                * If you choose to use these methods, you can use a `percentChangeAllowed` variable to run assertions and make sure your new score is within X percent of the compared to scores
-                    * `PERCENT CHANGE ALLOWED` passed with `-p` or `-percentChangeAllowed`
-                    * Options: Any Double value

 ### Exposed Methods for Use